The State of Sex Toys + Industry Statistics

 • Richer people buy and own more sex toys

-The above data is based on state and city data points.
+The below data is based on state and city data points.

-But the same results are present in both the 2017 and 2022 surveys.
+However, the same results are present in both the 2017 and 2023 surveys.
 By using a logarithmic regression to predict the likelihood of owning sex toys, it’s apparent that there is a much larger likelihood that richer people own sex toys.

 The conclusion is simple: Richer people buy more sex toys.